-METHOD DEVELOPMENT AND VALIDATION OF ANTIBIOTICS BY RP HPLC WITH EMPHASIS ON STABILITY STUDIES: A COMPREHENSIVE REVIEW
+METHOD DEVELOPMENT AND VALIDATION OF ANTIBIOTICS BY RP-HPLC WITH EMPHASIS ON STABILITY STUDIES: A COMPREHENSIVE REVIEW

 Md.
 Saniya, Sreelatha Gangu*, Mallani Sirisha, Sarvepalli Gnana Samanvitha, Shaik Naziya Fathima, Arunabha Mallik